dgaydukov/cert-aws/README.md

 ### Description
 Here is my experience of taking aws certifications.
 You can also take a look at [Available AWS Certifications](https://aws.amazon.com/certification) for complete list of available certifications.

+### Preparation
+To prepare you have to do a few steps:
+* read all whitepapers
+* get as much as possible hands-on experience (either in your work or just playing around in aws)
+* prepare for exam using some cert test kits

 ### Why do you need it
 There are 2 main reasons to get it
 1. During preparation you will learn a lot of new stuff